Niiihariiikaa/Spring-JournalAPI/README.md

 Robust RESTful API built with Spring Boot for a personal journaling application.
-It allows users to create, view, update, and delete their journal entries.

 ***

 ### 🛠️ Technologies Used